 Talk to your child about school, including what to expect.
 Tell them they will meet new people, make some friends and learn lots!

-Start using school stationary, uniform (such as a school hat), lunchbox and backpack at home (to go to familiar places).
+Start using school stationery, uniform (such as a school hat), lunchbox and backpack when you go to familiar places from home

-Create a chart detailing the morning and afternoon school routine (aka, wake up and shower, brush hair, put on school uniform, eat breakfast, pack school bag, put shoes on, leave)
+Create a chart detailing the morning and afternoon school routine (for example, wake up and shower, brush hair, put on school uniform, eat breakfast, pack school bag, put shoes on, leave)

 Practice social skills and playground etiquette